nf-core/tools/README.md

 INFO     Patch file of 'nf-core/modules/bismark/align' written to 'modules/nf-core/modules/bismark/align/bismark-align.diff'
 ```

+The generated patches work with `nf-core modules update`: when you install a new version of the module, the command tries to apply
+the patch automatically.
+The patch application fails if the new version of the module modifies the same lines as the patch.
+In this case,
+the patch new version is installed but the old patch file is preversed.

 ### Create a new module

 This command creates a new nf-core module from the nf-core module template.